willstepp/dogs-of-santiago/dos_notes.md

 1500: Has breakfast, checks email.
 Gets a message from Constanza, to meet at The Clinic in one hour.
 When he is getting into the cab he sees the cripple man.
 For no seeming reason, decides to take him to San Bernardo to see his son on a bus.
 1500: Bus trip, Arrival
 1500: ShantyTown
-1500: Reunion with son and friends
+1500: Reunion with son and friends (piss in his cup, everybody laughs, including the old man)
 1500: Mugging and Stabbed
 1500: Walks in a Delirium to the Park
 1500: Witness to the BonFire, where they sacrifice a child
 1500: Wakes with dog licking his face, from the injury and the beatings and withdrawals from the Xanax and Ambien, starts to have jitters, twitching.
 In a delirium follows the dog as it lives its life.
 1500: Watches a car hit it, without doing anything, but feels bad Carries it to the Park, it biting him, and by the time they arrive, its dead.
 Digs a hole and buries it, finds newspaper to cover it up.
 Sees the headline about The Clinic bombing the day before.

-in a warm, tender embrace.
+they came together in a warm, loving embrace.

 LAST DAY
 -Opens with an interrogation